JuliaLang/julia/README.md

 Brief Introduction
 ------------------

-Julia is a very high level dynamic language with simple, optional typing, multiple dispatch, and good performance, achieved by using just-in-time (JIT) compilation, implemented using LLVM.
+Julia is a very high level dynamic language with optional typing, multiple dispatch, and good performance, achieved by using just-in-time (JIT) compilation, implemented using LLVM.
 The language is multi-paradigm, combining features of functional, object-oriented, and imperative traditions.

-Although the beginning programmer need not use multiple dispatch, it is one of the core unifying features of Julia: functions are defined on different combinations of argument types by dispatching function application to the most specific method matching the types of the arguments.
-This model fits mathematical programming well, and operators are just functions with special notation — to extend addition to new user-defined data types, you just define a few new methods for the `+` function.
-For mathematics, it is unnatural for the first argument to "own" an operation, so multiple dispatch is a better fit than traditional object-oriented dispatch.
-Multiple dispatch is not only much more convenient for expressing complex behaviors over a various combinations of argument types, but by using type inference, the compiler can often eliminate most or all of the dispatch overhead, thereby generating very efficient code.
+Although the beginning programmer need not use multiple dispatch, it is one of the core unifying features of Julia: functions are defined on different combinations of argument types, and applied by dispatching to the most specific matching definition.
+This model is a good fit for mathematical programming, where it is unnatural for the first argument to "own" an operation as in traditional object-oriented dispatch.
+Operators are just functions with special notation — to extend addition to new user-defined data types, you define new methods for the `+` function.

+Using type inference, Julia's compiler can often eliminate most or all of the dispatch overhead, thereby generating efficient code.

 Some advantages of Julia over comparable systems include:

 - Free and open source
 - Consistent and powerful generic function model
 - High performance just-in-time compilation and execution
-- User-defined types are first-class: as fast and efficient as built-ins
+- User-defined types are first-class: as fast as built-ins
 - Simple syntax for defining new types
 - High-level constructs for parallelism
 - Multi-dimensional array comprehensions
 - Lightweight "green" threading (coroutines)
+- Call C functions directly (no wrappers or special APIs needed)
 - A powerful but unobstrusive type system via optional type annotation
 - Elegant and extensible automatic conversions for numeric and other types
 - Lisp-like macros and other powerful metaprogramming facilities